redhat-partner-solutions/vse-sync-collection-tools/README.md

 # synchronization-testsuites

-The purpose of this project is to make a single repository for all the existent used synchronization testing suites for the OpenShift platform, typically testing suites that target  different levels of testing (integration, operator testing, performance testing)
+The main purpose of this repo is build the necessary tooling to collect necessary synchronization-related data logs from a running OpenShift cluster.
+This data will then be leveraged by different analysis tools to determine if the cluster is running within acceptable bounds synchronization-wise.```

 The core approach taken is to strongly encourage and enforce separation of concerns between:
 1. Declarative description of the cluster(s) under test